harviator/jon_harvey_portfolio/readme.md

 ## Implementation

--I started with an HTML skeleton and typical top down approach -The navbar is fixed to the top and always visible
+* I started with an HTML skeleton and typical top down approach
+* The navbar is fixed to the top and always visible
--In a very ostentatoius manner the page loads with my name and a concise about me description consuming 100% of the view finder
+* In a very ostentatoius manner the page loads with my name and a concise about me description consuming 100% of the view finder
--Next the page goes into a preview of some of my work -finally the footer acts as a container for my contact information -With CSS I relied heavily on flexbox and most items are hightlighted when hovered and clicked.
+* Next the page goes into a preview of some of my work
+* finally the footer acts as a container for my contact information
+* With CSS I relied heavily on flexbox and most items are hightlighted when hovered and clicked.
--Thanks to flexbox the page was mostly already responsively designed.
+* Thanks to flexbox the page was mostly already responsively designed.
 Therefore, I only used one media query to turn the navbar and contact information into a column when the screen width gets low.

 ## Screen Shot